substrait-io/substrait-java/ci/release/README.md

 ## Introduction

-- `Semantic release` help us to automates the whole package release workflow including:
+- `Semantic release` helps us to automate the whole package release workflow including:
   - Determining the next version number,
   - Generating the release notes,
   - Publishing the package.
-- New features and fixes are `immediately` available to users on Staging repository.
+- New features and fixes are `immediately` available to users on the Staging repository.
 - Use formalized `commit message convention` to document changes in the codebase.

 ## Credentials

+Semantic release requires several credentials in order to automate publishing actions.

 ### Github Token

+Git credentials are needed to push tags.
+Currently, this is configured to use a github token.
+Configure a github token with the following scopes.

 ![github_token](img/github_token.png)

 Then, this environment variable is ready to use `${{ secrets.GITHUB_TOKEN }}`.

 ### Public/Private Key

+GPG keys are used to sign the release artifacts.

 ```shell
 $ gpg --full-gen-key